A Renewed Call to Boycott Wyoming

 Speak Out for Reform & Urge Your Contacts to Boycott Wyoming

-Politicians are hoping this story will just fade away, so they can go back to business as usual.
-But Wyoming is feeling the heat of a fierce public backlash and has already pulled all wildife tourism ads.
-Meanwhile state officials continue to say they value wildlife--that its "protection and preservation are of utmost importance."
+Politicians hoped this story would just fade away, so they could go back to business as usual.
+But Wyoming felt the sustained heat of a fierce public backlash in 2024-25 and, for a while at least, pulled all wildife tourism ads.
+Meanwhile state officials continued to say they value wildlife--that its "protection and preservation are of utmost importance."
 This is a lie.
-Their state wildlife policies, which they refer to as the "gold standard" of wildlife management, allow ongoing torture and killing of wolves and other vital native predators.
+Their state wildlife policies, which they refer to as the "gold standard" of wildlife management, still allow the torture and killing of wolves and other vital native predators.
+Our opinion is that any chasing of an animal with a vehicle constitutes torture, regardless of whether you put it out of its misery after you've run it down.

-• CONTACT WYOMING'S GOVERNOR - Tell Wyoming's Governor, Mark Gordon, that Cody Roberts needs to be substantively punished for his animal cruelty and you won't be visiting his state until it reforms its wolf policies and bans torturing and intentionally running over wildlife.
+• CONTACT WYOMING'S GOVERNOR - Tell Wyoming's Governor, Mark Gordon, that you won't be visiting his state until it reforms its wolf policies and bans chasing down and intentionally running over wildlife.
+Any chasing down of an animal with any type of vehicle constitutes torture, regardless of whether they are killed quickly.

 PHONE: 307-777-7434